 Zram and zswap: which memory compression fits your homelab

-The kernel handles memory pressure differently depending on which compression layer you put in front of swap, and the wrong choice for your setup will cost you either write cycles, CPU time, or both.
-Zram and zswap solve adjacent problems but are not interchangeable, and running them together without care produces a configuration that silently compresses pages twice.
+The kernel handles memory pressure differently depending on which compression layer sits in front of swap, and the wrong choice for your setup will cost you CPU time, write cycles, or both.
+Zram and zswap solve adjacent problems but are not interchangeable, and running them together without care means pages get compressed twice.

 How the kernel routes pages under each approach

-Zswap works as a write-back cache sitting in front of a backing swap device, a partition or swapfile on real storage.
+Zswap works as a write-back cache in front of a backing swap device, a partition or swapfile on real storage.
 Pages heading to disk are intercepted, compressed, and held in a dynamically sized RAM pool capped at zswap.max_pool_percent of physical memory.
-When that pool fills, the coldest pages (LRU order) are written out in their compressed form to the backing device to make room.
-Zswap therefore never blocks on a full pool; it degrades gracefully by spilling to disk.
+When that pool fills, the coldest pages in LRU order are written out in compressed form to the backing device to make room.
+Zswap does not block on a full pool; it spills to disk.

 The double-compression trap

 If zswap is enabled and zram is configured as a swap device, pages evicted from the zswap pool go to disk via zram.
 Zswap compresses the page once; zram compresses it again on write.
-The second compression pass burns CPU cycles for no gain, since the data is already a compressed stream and will not shrink further.
-On a single-core or low-clock VM, that overhead is measurable.
-Disable zswap before using zram as your sole swap target:
+That second pass burns CPU cycles for no gain, since the data is already compressed and will not shrink much further.
+On a single-core or low-clock VM, the overhead shows up quickly.
+Disable zswap before using zram as your only swap target:

 zswap.enabled=0